closeio/making.close.com/_posts/2023-10-27-how-we-plan-feature-development/index.md

 While anyone on the team can start the pitch doc, currently, at Close, product managers are leading in this area.
 The sources of inspiration for our pitch docs and how we gather insights is a topic for another blog post.

-This is a structure the pitch doc might has:
+This is a structure the pitch doc might have:

 1. **Problem definition**
     - The raw idea, or something we’ve seen that motivates us to work on this.
-May consists of a single specific story that shows why the status quo doesn’t work.
+May consist of a single specific story that shows why the status quo doesn’t work.
 2. **Use cases / Customer research**
     - Real life examples of how this will make our customer’s life easier.
     - Links to the docs with the raw User/Customer data (analytics, surveys, interviews, etc.)
 3. **User/Customer segment mostly impacted by the problem**
-    - What type of customers it impacts the most?
+    - What type of customers does it impact the most?
 4. **Rationale**
     - Why do we want to take care of this problem/idea?
-    - How much time do we want to spend and how that constrains the solution?
+    - How much time do we want to spend and how does that constrain the solution?
 5. **Proposed Solution**
     - High-level overview
     - Lo-fi mockups